Alcaro/jupyterbookmaker/README.md

 # Jupyter Bookmaker

-Generates a book-like structure to a collection of Jupyter notebooks.
+Generates a navigable book-like structure to a collection of Jupyter notebooks.

 ## Description